-- (v) the name and address of any person who is wholly or partly dependent on the minor and the nature and extent of that dependency; - (vi) the name and address of each living child, parent or sibling of the minor; - (vii) if the minor has no living child, parent or sibling, the name and address of each person who would be entitled to share in the estate of the minor on intestacy if the minor were to die at the time of the making of the application; - (viii) whether the application has been made upon notice to any of the persons indicated in subparagraph (v), (vi) or (vii), or any other person with a legitimate interest in the proceedings, or whether notice is proposed to be given to such persons; - (ix) the facts and circumstances relied upon to satisfy the Court under section 20(3) of the Wills Act 2008. - (2) If the Court or a judge is of the opinion that a person who appears to have an interest in proceedings ought to be given notice of those proceedings, the Court or the judge may -

-- (a) direct that the person be served with the application; and - (b) give directions as to the future conduct of the proceedings. - (3) If revocation of a will or part of a will is sought, the original will is to be produced to the Court, or its absence explained by affidavit, at the hearing of the application.

-803. Application for leave to apply for certain orders
+- (v) the name and address of any person who is wholly or partly dependent on the minor and the nature and extent of that dependency; - (vi) the name and address of each living child, parent or sibling of the minor; - (vii) if the minor has no living child, parent or sibling, the name and address of each person who would be entitled to share in the estate of the minor on intestacy if the minor were to die at the time of the making of the application; - (viii) whether the application has been made upon notice to any of the persons indicated in subparagraph (v), (vi) or (vii), or any other person with a legitimate interest in the proceedings, or whether notice is proposed to be given to such persons; - (ix) the facts and circumstances relied upon to satisfy the Court under section 20(3) of the Wills Act 2008. - (2) If the Court or a judge is of the opinion that a person who appears to have an interest in proceedings ought to be given notice of those proceedings, the Court or the judge may - r.
+803 Part 32 - Proceedings under particular statutes (a) direct that the person be served with the application; and (b) give directions as to the future conduct of the proceedings.
+(3) If revocation of a will or part of a will is sought, the original will is to be produced to the Court, or its absence explained by affidavit, at the hearing of the application.
+803. Application for leave to apply for certain orders for leave to apply for certain orders An application for leave under section 23 of the Wills Act 2008 - (a) may be made without the intervention of a litigation guardian; and (1.) is to be surrouted has an efficiencia of the

-- (1) An application for leave under section 23 of the Wills Act 2008 - (a) may be made without the intervention of a litigation guardian; and - (b) is to be supported by an affidavit of the applicant containing the following: - (i) the full name, address, occupation and date of birth of the applicant; - (ii) the full name, address, occupation and date of birth of the person on whose behalf the application is made; - (iii) the full name, address, occupation and date of birth and relationship to the proposed testator of any of the persons described in section 23(2)(h), section 23(2)(j) and section
+- (b) is to be supported by an affidavit of the applicant containing the following: - (i) the full name, address, occupation and date of birth of the applicant; - (ii) the full name, address, occupation and date of birth of the person on whose behalf the application is made; - (iii) the full name, address, occupation and date of birth and relationship to the proposed testator of any of the persons described in section 23(2)(h), section 23(2)(j) and section